FalconSoft/Data-Management-Suite/README.md

 for more information look into...

 ###Project Structure
-FalconSoft Data Management Suite platform is organized into several high level assemblies
+FalconSoft Data Management Suite is organized into several high level assemblies

 ####Common
  - **FalconSoft.Data.Management.Common** - common assembly that contains all main interfaces and base classes used in data virtualization server as well as GUI.